 I don't know what to say about this film other than it is, as expected, perfectly made.
-But I will fill a little column space with biographical trivia: When I was a kid, I saw the Ralph Bakshi animated version of the Lord of the Rings saga, in a feature film that only covered the first book and a half… read more!
+But I will fill a little column space with biographical trivia: When I was a kid, I saw Ralph Bakshi's animated Lord of the Rings several times.
+It was a feature film that only covered the first book and a half of the… read more!

 The celebrated adaptation of J.R.R.
 Tolkien's trilogy ends here, with a movie bigger, bloodier, longer, and, yes, better than its fine predecessors.
-Jackson and company pull out all the stops, with huge battle sequences, intense emotional drama, and new levels of evil and madness.
-The computer-animated Gollum assumes his rightful place as one of cinema's great villains, and the interplay… read more!
+Peter Jackson and company pull out all the stops, with huge battle sequences, intense emotional drama, and new depths of evil and madness.
+The computer-animated Gollum assumes his rightful place as one of cinema's great villains, and the… read more!

 I won't fill this review with autobiographical notes as I did in my review of Fellowship of the Ring.
-But I will say again that it's nearly pointless to review this.
+But I will reiterate that it's nearly pointless to review this film.
 If you liked Fellowship, you will surely see The Two Towers.
 If you didn't, you won't.
-Because although I enjoyed The Two Towers more, it's hard to critique it… read more!
+Because although I enjoyed The Two Towers a bit more than its predecessor,… read more!

 Jackson's long-awaited adaptation of Alice Sebold's runaway 2002 bestseller, about a murdered teenager who looks down on the people she left behind (including her killer) from her own private heaven, was perhaps a doomed venture from the start.
 Although Sebold optioned the film rights to her novel back in 2000, before she was even finished writing, the story, ironically, lacks… read more!